Magalí Lingenfelder

-Magalí Lingenfelder is an Argentinian chemist who is head of the Max Planck Laboratory for Molecular Nanoscience in École Polytechnique Fédérale de Lausanne.
+Magalí Lingenfelder is an Argentinian chemist was part of the Max Planck Laboratory for Molecular Nanoscience in École Polytechnique Fédérale de Lausanne.
 Her work looks to control atomic interfaces for energy conversion and antimicrobial surfaces.
 She was awarded the Max Planck Society Otto Hahn Medal in 2008.

 Early life and education

 Lingenfelder is from Argentina.
 She was an undergraduate student at the National University of Córdoba.
 She completed her Master's thesis at the Max Planck Institute for Solid State Research, where she worked on metal-organic coordination complexes.
 She remained in Germany for her doctoral research, for which she was awarded the Otto Hahn Medal in 2008.
 Her doctoral research investigated sub-molecular resolution of chiral recognition processes.